MileHacker Logo

 Carry a translation card detailing your specific allergies in The italian language.
 This provides clarity and prevents misunderstandings.

-Communicate clearly and politely about your needs.
+Communicate plainly and politely about your needs.

 Helpful Phrases for Dining